Runtime Flow

 • Emits or writes: Database title update plus AppEvent::RefreshSessions

-• What it does: Runs a one-shot title prompt in the background and persists the generated title when valid.
+• What it does: Runs a one-shot title prompt in the background and persists the generated title when it is a concise title rather than overlong prose, first-person narration, or provider progress/status text.

 At-mention file indexing🔗